node-class-may-2023/ComIT_Node/javascript.md

 ```

 * In this case the condition is **true** as the password is correct
-* It doesn't matter if the age it's not greated than 18
+* It doesn't matter if the age is not greater than or equal to 18

 **Example:**
 ```js